HighCapable/YukiHookAPI/docs-source/src/en/guide/home.md

 Please use Kotlin, the framework part of the code composition is also compatible with Java but the implementation of the basic Hook scene **may not work at all**.

-All demo code in this document will be described using Kotlin, if you don't know how to use Kotlin then you may not be able to use `YukiHookAPI`.
+All demo code in this document will be described using Kotlin, if you don't know how to use Kotlin then you may not be able to use YukiHookAPI.

 ## Source of Inspiration